eser/ajan/metricsfx/README.md

 ## Overview

-The **metricsfx** package provides metrics collection and monitoring utilities using OpenTelemetry.
+**metricsfx** package provides metrics collection and monitoring utilities using OpenTelemetry.
 It integrates with other components to provide metrics for HTTP services, gRPC services, and native Go runtime metrics.